310mc/https-310mc.github.io-tl/source/_posts/climax/minitalk/midori_2.md

 				<li><a data-tab="1b-r">Possibility 2</a></li>
 			</ul>
 			<div data-tab="1b-n">
-            	{% bubble Midori %}
+            	{% bubble Midori sad2 %}
-							I feel frustrated that they saw such a miserable side of me…
+							I feel frustrated that everyone saw such a miserable side of me…
+              {% endbubble %}
+              {% bubble Midori serious %}

-        But well, thanks to that, I got to say what I wanted to tell them and get it out of my system…
+        But well, thanks to that, I got to say what I wanted to tell everyone and get it out of my system…

         I dunno if that's a good thing or bad thing, though…
 				{% endbubble %}
 			</div>
 			<div data-tab="1b-r" style="display: none">
-            	{% bubble Midori %}
+            	{% bubble Midori sad %}
-							I feel like I had to face this head on no matter what this time around, but…
+							I feel like I just *had* to face this head on no matter what this time around, but…

         I really don't ever wanna go through this again.
+        {% endbubble %}
+        {% bubble Midori smile5 %}
         So I'm glad everyone came over.
 				{% endbubble %}
 			</div>